neuralmagic/sparsify/docs/one-shot_experiment-guide.md

 MARK

 ##### NLP Use Case:
-We are working on a text classification use case to help classify text reviews received from our customers through our e-commerce website.
-We have been having slow inference times using the BERT-base model and want to improve the performance to save costs.
+You are working on a text classification use case to help classify text reviews received from your customers through your e-commerce website.
+You have been having slow inference times using the BERT-base model and want to improve the performance to save costs.

-We want to quickly and cheaply generate a sparse BERT-base model so that we can use it to classify our customer reviews at a lower cost due to the improved performance and speed of the model.
-We are focused on improving the throughput of the model to process more requests, faster.
+You want to quickly and cheaply generate a sparse BERT-base model so that you can use it to classify our customer reviews at a lower cost due to the improved performance and speed of the model.
+You are focused on improving the throughput of the model to process more requests, faster.

-We are targeting a balanced model in terms of wanting to get a 3-5x performance boost in throughput while having a high accuracy so our classifications are actionable.
+You are targeting a balanced model in terms of wanting to get a 3-5x performance boost in throughput while having a high accuracy so your classifications are actionable.

-We can use a Sparsify One-Shot Experiment to try and reach our goal.
-We have a standard BERT-base model as our dense baseline on the SST2 dataset which Sparsify already has as an alias model and npz formatted dataset hosted for us to use out of the box.
-We want to try and reduce our costs by improving the throughput performance of our model and we are limited by our compute spend and team size.
-A One-Shot Experiment makes the most sense for us for its fast optimization and lower cost pathway as opposed to fully retraining the model to optimize it.
+You can use a Sparsify One-Shot Experiment to try and reach your goal.
+You have a standard BERT-base model as our dense baseline on the SST2 dataset which Sparsify already has as an alias model and npz formatted dataset hosted for you to use out of the box.
+You want to try and reduce your costs by improving the throughput performance of your model and you are limited by our compute spend and team size.
+A One-Shot Experiment makes the most sense for you for its fast optimization and lower cost pathway as opposed to fully retraining the model to optimize it.

-With all of these considerations in mind, we have put together the following One-Shot Experiment command to run in hopes to achieve our goal for this use case.
+With all of these considerations in mind, run the following One-Shot Experiment command to achieve your goal this use case goal:

 ```bash
 sparsify.run one-shot --use-case text_classification --model bert-base --data sst2 --optim-level 0.5